OJ999/holbertonschool-Portfolio_Foundations/README.md

 2. Team

- Omar Jaber
+ Omar Jaber;
  Rebal

 • Roles:
+ Omar Jaber: Project Manager, UI/UX Designer
-Project Manager, Lead Developer, UI/UX Designer, Quality Assurance Engineer Omar Jaber:
+ Rebal : Lead Developer, Quality Assurance Engineer
- Rebal :

 • Reasons for Roles:
+Assigning roles in this way ensures that each team member can leverage their strengths and expertise effectively, leading to a more efficient and successful project outcome.
+Each team member can focus on their areas of expertise, collaborate effectively, and contribute to the project's success.
+This division of labor maximizes efficiency, minimizes errors, and ultimately leads to a high-quality product that meets the needs of users.

 <----------------------------------------------------------------------------------------------------------------------------->